-These New Yorkers need substance use services, but unfortunately many New Yorkers cannot access care at this time, because there are not enough people working in the substance use arena.
-At a time when demand for care is at the highest levels we have seen, behavioral health providers are forced to open waitlists, reduce program capacity, and in some cases, close programs, due to an insufficient workforce.
+Thousands of New Yorkers cannot access mental health and substance use care currently because there are not enough people working in behavioral health.
+At a time when demand for behavioral healthcare is at the highest levels we have seen, behavioral health providers are forced to open waitlists, reduce program capacity, and in some cases, close programs, due to an insufficient workforce.

-Prior to the COVID-19 pandemic, New York already had a shortage of substance use staff.
+Prior to the COVID-19 pandemic, New York already had a shortage of mental health and substance use professionals.
 However, this shortage has grown substantially over the course of the pandemic.
-Many substance use professionals, after working for months to help New Yorkers through the pandemic and the racial reckoning that occurred, became burnt out and left the field for higher paying, easier jobs in retail and other sectors.
-The majority of the substance use workforce is women; the lack of support for parenting during the pandemic has been incredibly difficult for staff with children, and many have left the workforce as a result.
+Many behavioral health professionals, after working for months to help New Yorkers through the pandemic and the racial reckoning that occurred, became burnt out and left the field for higher paying, easier jobs in retail and other sectors.
+The majority of the behavioral health workforce is women; the lack of support for parenting during the pandemic has been incredibly difficult for staff with children, and many have left the workforce as a result.
+Additionally, for-profit mental health ventures, hospitals and state and local governments have all been hiring behavioral health professionals, at higher salaries than community providers can pay.
+Many of these positions are for non-clinical roles.